Malakai Fekitoa: Tonga

+Honours

 Fundraising

-Following the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami, Fekitoa, whose family still lives in Tonga, setup a fundraising appeal to provide aid, raising in excess of £50,000.
+Following the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami, Fekitoa, whose family still lives in Tonga, set up a fundraising appeal to provide aid, raising in excess of £50,000.
 Wasps, Fekitoa's club at the time, supported his fundraising effort by donating 20% of the match ticket revenue from their fixture against Saracens on 30 January 2022.